tjventurini/blog/articles/2022/2022-04-29/README.md

 And that's basically it! 🎉

 If you want to check out more tutorials on how to use Traefik, check out the [Traefik documentation](https://doc.traefik.io/traefik/) or the [GitHub repository](https://github.com/tjventurini/tutorials) that I'm using to experiment with Traefik and other cool stuff.
+You can also find all the files of this article in this repository.

 See you next time! 🤓